The Island Trust reg. charity no. 1049722

 Participants learn how to helm, use a compass, use charts and basic navigational skills to plan passages, raise and lower sails, tie knots and cook.
 Standard voyages start in the afternoon on Sunday and end at lunchtime on Friday.
 Our RYA qualified Sailing Instructors are specialist youth workers, and subject to annual enhanced DBS disclosure.

 As a charity we help the visually and hearing impaired, those with learning difficulties, special educational needs or behavioural difficulties, and any young person for whom the experience of sailing might otherwise be unattainable.
-We help around 1000 young people a year, from every background, to get out on the water and experience the adventure and freedom of a voyage at sea.
+We help hundreds of young people every year, from all backgrounds, to get out on the water and experience the adventure and freedom of a voyage at sea.